machbase/machbase-neo/docs/letsmakewaves/tql-fft.md

 OUTPUT( APPEND( table('example') ) )
 ```

+{:.note}
+> The 'APPEND' works only when fields of input records exactly match with columns of the table in order and types.

 ## Read data from database

 The code below reads the stored data from the 'example' table.